 PMs are often the day-to-day contact for clients.
 Juggling multiple clients across time-zones, they are the go-to people for vendors and technical suppliers when queries, issues, and escalations occur.

-Finding the right talent for PM teams is an important part of any lasting relationship in global business and an integral part of the onboarding stage.
-We have strong links to academic institutions across the globe to make sure we recruit PMs that have the latest skills and are a match for the Welocalize culture and client portfolio.
+Finding the right talent for PM teams is an important part of any lasting relationship in global business and an integral part of the client onboarding stage.

 NOT YOUR AVERAGE PM

 The foundational characteristics of a PM remain the same: meticulously organized, technologically adept, systems focused, and efficiency driven.
 We quite simply have grown and adapted with the evolving responsibilities every day.
 As the needs of clients and global brands broaden in scope and complexity, talented individuals are excited by the opportunity to take a more proactive and wider role.

 “Project managers remain a crucial part of our relationship and engagement with clients – they have the day-to-day contact and co-ordinate the localization projects working with all the relevant teams to result in high quality and on-time deliverables.” – Rachel Barakat, Client Program Manager, Welocalize

 Further Reading: How to Manage Successful Transcreation Projects.

 To embrace a more strategic role, continuous training is crucial for PMs to keep abreast of standard and new tools and methodologies.
 A strong PM also ensures they are more plugged into their clients’ training programs too.
 Many team members attend client product presentations and retail store immersion training to ensure they fully understand the product, the brand, and the experience that the client is looking to deliver.
 To create and develop the right local experience, you have to experience it yourself.

 EMBRACING AUTOMATION + TECHNOLOGY